 At the time of writing on Thursday, the bodies of 76 illegal miners had been brought to the surface at Harmony Gold’s Eland shaft in Welkom.

-But what of these miners—according to some reports they number in the thousands—who continue to risk their lives in pursuit of gold?
+But what of these miners — according to some reports they number in the thousands — who continue to risk their lives in pursuit of gold?
 Many of them work in a warren of tunnels under Welkom, and it is apparently possible to walk underground for more than 35km.
+Many of the miners are also said to come from Lesotho, which suggests they will do anything to escape the grinding poverty in their own country.

 Are they, as Mining Minister Susan Shabangu and others maintain, working for syndicates?
 Miners can earn as little as R4 000 a month, and will be tempted by an offer of half that to assist in the illegal operations.